jaredbwasserman/web-games/README.md

 ## TODO
 1. Add more games
-1. Cool background images in places
+1. Send error and terminate client side game if room no longer exists (host leaving should cause room to drop)
-1. Send error and terminate client side game if room no longer exists (host leaves and causes room to drop)
+   1. Also `onRequestGames({ isUpdate: true })` for this case
 1. What to do if user does not consent to cookies?
 1. Add animations to dogfight for bullet collisions with enemies and enemy bullets with self
 1. Bullet cone in front of plane based on pointer position